-- 1. Log into the Web Management Interface and click Setup.
+- Log into the Web Management Interface and click Setup.
 The Configuration Menu is displayed. - 2.
 Click SCSI Config, then click Confirm if the Offline message is shown.
 The SCSI Configuration screen is displayed. - 3.
 Make any necessary configuration changes, then click Submit.

-Table 6-5 describes the SCSI setup options available:
+The table below describes the SCSI setup options available: